PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 (We also forgot to add a `\n`, but whatever!)

 ## Imprecision
 You will also notice that our number gets rounded to the 6th place (or 6th column).
-We can tell `printf` to print out even more numbers after the decimal place!
+We can tell `printf` to print out even more numbers after the decimal place to see how "precise" a float can be (eg. how many numbers after the decimal place it can represent using only 32 bits).

 Change your code to the following.